Hadith No. 4 : Stages of Embryo Development

 The understanding of the stages of human creation as described in the hadith narrated by Abdullah ibn Mas'ud, found in both Sahih al-Bukhari and Sahih Muslim, is based on the interpretation of the phrase "Mithla dhālika" (meaning "similar to that" or "same like that").
 While the hadith does not explicitly state "120 days," the use of this phrase for the second and third stages has been interpreted by scholars as 40 days each, making the total duration 120 days before the soul is breathed into the fetus.

-But there are some other narrations of hadith which gives different time frame regarding the fetus development.
+However, there are some other narrations of hadith that give different time frames for the fetus's development.
 Different narrations in Sahih Muslim mention 40, 42 and 45 days as the period for sending the angel to shape the embryo, forming its hearing, sight, skin, flesh, and bones.
 The angel then asks Allah to decree the gender, lifespan, provision, and fate.

 "In Sahih Muslim, on the authority of Hudhayfah ibn Asid, the Prophet Muhammad (peace and blessings be upon him) said: 'When 42 nights have passed after the sperm-drop (nutfah), Allah sends an angel to it, who shapes it, creates its hearing, sight, skin, flesh, and bones.
 Then the angel says: "O Lord, will it be male or female?"
 And your Lord decrees what He wills, and the angel writes it down.
 Then the angel says: "O Lord, what about its lifespan?"
 And your Lord decrees what He wills, and the angel writes it down.
 Then the angel says: "O Lord, what about its provision?"
 And your Lord decrees what He wills, and the angel writes it down.
 Then the angel goes out with the scroll in hand, and nothing will be added to or subtracted from what was commanded.'"
 (Sahih Muslim)